Ayodhya-Rode/Techno-Hacks-Tasks/README.md

 # Techno-Hacks-Tasks
-#A simple responsive navigation bar that adjusts based on screen size.
+#A simple responsive nav bar that adjusts based on screen size.
 #